-For years, all diets called for the elimination of fats urging us to move towards low-fat alternatives.
+For years, diets called for the elimination of fats, urging us to move towards low-fat alternatives.
 While, like any other nutrient, overdoing fats can lead to weight gain, cutting out dietary fats need not necessarily result in weight loss.
-Replacing bad fats (trans fats, saturated fats) with good fats (mono and poly unsaturated fats) comes with benefits that extend beyond weight loss.
-In this article, we have covered everything there is to know about incorporating monounsaturated fats in your diet.
+Replacing bad fats (trans fats, saturated fats) with good fats (mono and poly-unsaturated fats) comes with benefits that extend beyond weight loss.
+This article covers everything there is to know about incorporating monounsaturated fats in your diet.

-Fats are an important component of any meal as they help in absorbing vitamins and minerals.
+Fats are an important component of any meal as they help in absorbing fat-soluble vitamins and minerals.

 They also store energy within the body, protect vital organs, and help in muscle movement.

-Fats are chains of carbon and hydrogen and depending on the length of these chains and the configuration of the atoms, there are different types of fats.
+Fats are chains of carbon and hydrogen, and depending on the length of these chains and the arrangement of these atoms, they are classified into different types of fats.

 The “mono” in monounsaturated fats represents the single double bond that is found in its chemical structure.

 Owing to this chemical structure, monounsaturated fats are often liquid at room temperature.

 Anthropologists claim that the diet of early humans was more similar to that of modern chimpanzees.
 They consumed fruits, vegetables, leaves, flowers, and meat.
 It is believed that meat was first consumed about 2.6 million years ago.

 However, our early ancestors engaged in scavenging food rather than hunting.
 They consumed the edible portions of flesh that were left behind by the predator.
 Jesicca Thompson, an anthropologist from Yale University, says that the early humans consumed bone marrow stuck in between the bones of the dead animal rather than the “meat.”
 The marrows are rich in fat content.
 Thompson claims that it was around this time that humans started adding fat-rich food to their diet.